MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 The tasks involved in creating a Teams tab that uses SSO are language- and framework-agnostic.

    > [!NOTE]
-   > The Microsoft Teams Toolkit can to register the Azure AD application in a SSO project.
+   > The Microsoft Teams Toolkit can register the Azure AD application in an SSO project.

+## Prerequisites to registering your tab app

+Before you register your app, ensure that you've read information on the following configuration options:

+- Single-tenant or multi-tenant options
+- App scope

 In this section, you'll learn: